peterhinch/micropython-touch/README.md

 This was developed from [micro-gui](https://github.com/peterhinch/micropython-micro-gui/tree/main) with the aim of supporting a variety of touch controllers.
-Touch drivers share an API via a common abstract base class.
+Touch drivers share a common API via a common abstract base class.

 The following are similar GUI repos with differing objectives.
  * [nano-gui](https://github.com/peterhinch/micropython-nano-gui) Extremely low